ibm-cloud-docs/cloud-object-storage/cli/s3fs.md

 # Mount a bucket using `s3fs`
 {: #s3fs}

 Applications that expect to read and write to a NFS-style filesystem can use `s3fs`, which can mount a bucket as directory while preserving the native object format for files.
+{:shortdesc: .shortdesc}

 This allows you to interact with your cloud storage using familiar shell commands, like `ls` for listing or `cp` to copy files, as well as providing access to legacy applications that rely on reading and writing from local files.
 For a more detailed overview, [visit the project's official README](https://github.com/s3fs-fuse/s3fs-fuse).

 ## Prerequisites
 {: #s3fs-prereqs}